Switching broadband provider

 Maybe you haven't decided to switch yet, but are looking into your options and want to know how easy it would be to change?

-The following guide explains what you need to do if you want to switch your broadband to a new provider.
+This guide explains what you need to do if you want to switch your broadband to a new provider.

 How do I switch?

-The first thing you should do is contact the provider you wish to switch to, and explain what you want to do.
+The first thing you should do therefore is contact the provider you wish to switch to, and explain what you want to do.
 They should be able to give you details on which process you need to follow.

 Regardless of the process you follow, you have a 14 calendar day period from the date you enter a new contract with a new provider in which you have a right to cancel your request to switch without being charged.

-Broadband: gaining provider led process
+Gaining provider led process

 Under a 'gaining provider led process', your new provider will arrange the transfer for you.